Why is full credit not being received against the sell value of the holdings?

 100% of the proceeds can be used to buy other stocks or trade in F&O from the

 Why is the credit from selling T1 holdings unavailable for use on the same day?

 |Intraday profits earned||Proceeds can be used to buy stocks or trade in F&O on the same day.||The earnings cannot be used until it is settled by the Exchanges, i.e., T+1 day.|

 An NRI with a Non-PIS account can only use 60% of the sale proceeds for trading or investing on the selling day, and the remaining 40% will be released on the next trading day.
-To learn more, see How can I open a Zerodha trading and demat account as an NRI?
+To learn more, see What documents are required to open a Zerodha account as an NRI?

 To learn more about peak margin norms, visit